Debriding your electric bike: what you need to know beforehand and how to go about it

 Legal risks

-In the event of an accident involving an unbridled VAE, insurance companies may refuse to cover the damage, as unbridling invalidates coverage.
-The financial consequences can be devastating, especially if third parties are involved and suffer personal injury or property damage.
+In the event of an accident involving an unbridled EAB,bicycle insurance no longer covers the damage, as unbridling cancels coverage.
+The financial consequences can be devastating, especially if third parties are involved and suffer bodily injury or property damage.

 Technical and financial risks

 Debriding can damage the bike's motor and other electronic components, shorten battery life and void the bike's warranty.
-Repair costs can be high, and the bike may lose value on the second-hand market.
+Repair costs can be high, bike shops will often refuse intervention, and the bike may lose value on the second-hand market.

-For those looking to cruise faster while staying within the law, speed bikes are an attractive alternative to unbridling traditional VAEs.
+For those looking to cruise faster while staying within the law, approved speedbikes are an attractive alternative to unbridling traditional VAEs.
 These bikes, designed to reach speeds of up to 45 km/h, are a legal answer to the quest for speed.

-Speed bikes are EABs designed for higher speeds.
+Speedbikes, speed pedelecs or fast electric bicycles, are EABs designed for higher speeds.
 They retain electric assistance up to 45 km/h, unlike conventional VAEs, which are limited to 25 km/h.
-They are equipped with more powerful motors and higher-capacity batteries to support higher speeds.
+They are equipped with specific Bosch Performance Line Speed, Yamaha or Bafang motors, sometimes more powerful, and larger-capacity batteries to support higher speeds.

 Advantages and disadvantages

-Speed bikes enable faster travel and can make long journeys more manageable.
-They can be particularly attractive to commuters looking to reduce their travel time.
+Speed pedelecs enable faster travel and can make long journeys (over 10 km) more manageable.
+They can be particularly attractive to commuters looking to reduce their travel time, especially between two towns in the countryside, or between distant suburbs and the city center.
+For those seeking greater driving comfort, some models can add a manual gas pedal, in the form of a trigger or twist grip.

 However, they lose some of the advantages of conventional VAEs.
 Restricted access to cycle paths can limit their practicality in dense urban environments.
-What's more, the cost of purchase and maintenance, as well as insurance and registration requirements, may deter some users.
+What's more, the purchase price is high - over 5,000 euros - and maintenance is onerous.
+Added to this are insurance and registration requirements, which may deter some users.

 By weighing up the pros and cons, and respecting current regulations, speed bikes can be an interesting legal alternative for those looking to increase their speed on the road without resorting to illegal unbridling.